Master of Fine Arts in Creative Writing with an Emphasis in Prose

 - No more than two graduate workshops (6 credits) may be used to satisfy the elective credit requirement.

-- Students who are awarded a graduate assistantship in the Rhetoric and Composition Program must complete ENG 272 Theories and Strategies of Teaching Writing either concurrently or prior to their assistantship.
+- Students who are awarded a graduate assistantship in the Rhetoric and Composition Program must complete ENG 272 Theories and Strategies of Teaching Writing either concurrently or prior to their assistantship; this course will be counted towards the required elective credits.

 Students may also gain teaching experience through a Mills classroom TA practicum (ENG 277).
 Off-campus teaching, publishing internships, or other professional experience can also be taken for practicum credit.
 Both courses may only be taken on a pass/no pass basis and may not be used to fulfill any degree requirements.